 HER: I know your heart was in the right place.
 We women have a complicated relationship with body hair.
 On one hand, we’re told it’s unsightly and we go to crazy lengths to be rid of it.
 On the other hand, some feel that this obsession is giving in to a form of social oppression.

 HIM: Well, if you think it’s solely a female problem, think again.
-If you’ve ever encountered the term ‘manscaping’, you know that men are obsessing over their body hair as well.
-The male ideal of physical beauty has been a hairless one for at least the last 2,500 years (except for a brief cultural moment in the 1970s, around the time of Burt Reynolds Cosmopolitan centerfold).
+If you’ve ever encountered the term ‘manscaping’, you know that men are obsessing with their body hair as well.
+The male ideal of physical beauty has been a hairless one since at least the highpoint of Greek civilization 2,500 years ago.
+Except for a brief cultural moment in the 1970s, that is, around the time of the Burt Reynolds Cosmopolitan centerfold.

-HER: My previous husband was a hairy man.
+HER: My ex husband was a hairy man.
 And when I say hairy, I don’t mean a little chest hair: I mean a full sweater, front and back.
-I actually remember when his back hair grew in.
-Growing up we had gone to summer camp together and I had seen him in his bathing suit many times.
-Our relationship turned romantic in the winter of our senior year, and that summer we went to the beach together for the first time as a couple.
-When he took his shirt off I was shocked!
-I did NOT remember that furry creature from the summer before.
+I actually remember when it grew in.
+Growing up, we went to summer camp together and I had seen him in his bathing suit many times.
+Our relationship turned romantic in the winter of our senior year of high school, and that summer we went to the beach together for the first time as a couple.
+When he took his shirt off, I was shocked!
+I did not remember that furry creature from the summer before.
 Once we were married, we tried shaving and hair removal creams, but nothing worked very well.
-So, I resigned myself to a lifetime of vacuuming up tumbleweeds of hair, keeping a good supply of liquid plumber on hand, and pulling pubes out of the back of my throat.
+So, I resigned myself to a lifetime of vacuuming up tumbleweeds of hair and keeping a good supply of liquid plumber on hand.

 HIM: Part of growing up feeling unattractive is that you are hyper-attuned to anything about your appearance that might be objectionable.
 My main response to that impulse was to work out consistently since I was 15 years old.
-Over time, I became proud of the body I had created, and naturally I wanted to show it off.
-I’ve often envied how easy it seemed for handsome men.
-They display their perfect faces for all to see at every social event or business meeting.
-I didn’t consider myself handsome, but I did recognize objectively that I had a very good physique.
-Yet it was generally completely covered by my clothing all day long so that I got no real PR benefit from it.
+Over time, I became proud of the body I created, and naturally wanted to show it off.
+I’ve often envied how easy it is for handsome men.
+They bring their perfect faces to every social event or business meeting for all to see.
+I didn’t consider myself very handsome, but I did recognize objectively that I had a very good physique.
+Yet it was almost always covered by my clothing so that I got no real PR benefit from it.
 I would take off my shirt any time it seemed remotely appropriate, but that was not often.

 One morning at the gym I noticed a guy who had very short hair on his legs.
 To this day I don’t know if he groomed it like that, or if that was just the way it grew in for him.
 But it gave me the idea that rather than waxing or shaving, I could simply trim my body hair into a less visible presence without looking unnaturally smooth, or suddenly stubbly when it began to grow back.

-At first I used scissors and a comb, but eventually I bought myself a barber’s trimmer with attachments.
+At first I used scissors and a comb, but eventually I bought myself a $30.00 cordless barber’s trimmer.
 That saved a lot of time.
-Once a week I’d get into the tub before my shower, run the trimmer over my entire body, then wash the hair down the drain once I turned the faucet on.
+Once a week I’d get into the tub before my shower, run the trimmer over my entire body, then wash the hair down the drain.
 Every time I did it, I made adjustments to my routine.
 I’d use different sized attachments for different body parts, and some areas (like my balls) I shaved clean with a regular razor.
 Eventually there was not one hair left on my body that grew the way God intended it.
-Honestly, except for my eyelashes, every hair get’s the custom treatment.
+Honestly, except for my eyelashes, every hair gets the custom treatment.
 Yes, I know that sounds dysfunctionally obsessive, but that’s me.

-I didn’t mention that it makes even more sense when you make a regular practice of taking nudist vacations.
+HER: Smooth.
+But I take it you didn’t mention to your kids that it makes even more sense when you take regular naked vacations.